srp33/WishBuilder/README.md

 ## Prepping Data for Geney

 Fortunately, many valuable biology-related datasets are publicly available on the Web.
 Commonly, a researcher wants to filter a dataset to include biological samples that meet specific criteria and perhaps to examine data for a few specific entities (genes, proteins, etc.).
 Unfortunately, researchers often have a difficult time working with these datasets due to their large size or because they are stored in a wide variety of formats.
-Accordingly, computational skills are required to _extract_ such data and _transform_ it into a format that can be _loaded_ easily into analytical tools.
+Accordingly, computational skills are required to _extract_ such data and _transform_ them into a format that can be _loaded_ easily into analytical tools.
 However, many biologists lack the expertise to _extract_, _transform_, and _load_ (ETL) such data.

 To address this problem, the Piccolo lab is developing _Geney_, a Web-based tool that will enable researchers to query such datasets in a consistent and easy manner.
 In addition to Geney, we are developing _WishBuilder_ (name subject to change), a system that enables datasets to be imported into Geney, irrespective of the format in which the data were originally stored.
 This system downloads data from public Web servers, reformats the data, and stores it in a consistent, queryable format.
 To facilitate this process, we are asking for help from students to write scripts to prepare such datasets.
 The more datasets we prepare, the more useful Geney will be!